How to plan a house extension

 Do you need additional heating and electrical circuits?

-If you’re adding a small extension, then your existing services will more than likely be able to cope.
-However, it’s worth asking a plumber and electrician for their expert opinion, especially if you’re adding a new kitchen.
+If you’re only enlarging your existing floorspace by a small percentage, then your existing services will more than likely be able to cope.
+However, consider asking a plumber and electrician for their expert opinion, especially if you’re adding a new kitchen.

 Do you need to relocate during construction?

 Any building work is likely to be dusty, noisy and will cause some disruption.
 However, depending on the size of your project you might be able to stay in your current home and suffer through.